-I suppose this obsession has translated in “real life,” since I majored in English and became a writer.
+My obsession continued in life, as I majored in English and became a full-time writer.

-But this isn’t the only way I could have made — and can still make — money off my obsession with books and words.
+But this isn’t the only way I could have made — and can still make — money from my love for books and words.

-Go ahead and let the internet know you’re a packrat book-lover and start watching those crusty pages fly off the self.
+Go ahead and let the internet know you’re a pack-rat book-lover and start watching those crusty pages regain life.

 2. Hunt for Other People’s Used Books

 This sounds weird, right?
-But Kyle’s also written about becoming a “used book hunter.”
+But The Penny Hoarder’s founder and CEO Kyle Taylor wrote about making money as a “used book hunter.”

 I’m not brave enough to do this yet, but it’s certainly on my bucket list: Write a book.